cancom/terraform-provider-cancom/docs/resources/object_storage_user.md

 ### Optional

 - `description` (String) Description what the user is used for
+- `include_credentials` (Boolean) Add the user credentials into the Terraform state.
+If set, `access_key_id` and `secret_access_key` will be populated into the state.
+Otherwise, an empyt string will be written to the state.
+Please note that, since the credentials are only available once, manually regenerated credentials will not be synchronized into the state.
+If you must reroll the credentials, please consider recreating the user instead.

 ### Read-Only

+- `access_key_id` (String, Sensitive) The access key of the user.
+Only included if `include_credentials` is set to true.
 - `id` (String) The ID of this resource.
+- `secret_access_key` (String, Sensitive) Secret Access Key.
+Only included if `include_credentials` is set to true.